Physics

 TTh 11:35am-12:50pm

-PHYS 5020b, Electromagnetic Theory I Staff
+PHYS 5020b, Electromagnetic Theory I David Moore

 Classical electromagnetic theory including boundary-value problems and applications of Maxwell equations.
 Macroscopic description of electric and magnetic materials.
 Wave propagation.